-Lexi Jude is a queer conceptual fine art and fashion photographer (digital, film, and alternative processing), video artist, & writer based in the United States.
+Lexi Jude is a queer conceptual fine art and fashion photographer, video artist, and writer based in the United States.
 She fights for authenticity, vulnerability, and individuality through her creative expression.
-She is not afraid to depict and explore taboo normalities and unspoken realities in her work like, sexuality, gender, nudity, eating disorders, body dysmorphia, and depression.
-She creates uncomfortable and surreal scenarios and narratives using her themes through mainly, self-portraiture, video art, creative writing, to achieve a raw depiction her realities dealing with mental health.
-Her main inspirations are from the Dada and Surrealist movements of both cinema and the photographic arts, such as Claude Cahun, Hannah Höch, and Man Ray.
-Other artists of influence are Francesca Woodman, Ralph Eugene Meatyard, and Duane Micheals.
+She is not afraid to explore and depict taboo, and otherwise unspoken realities in her work such as sexuality, gender, nudity, eating disorders, body dysmorphia, and depression.
+She creates uncomfortable and surreal narratives using the aforementioned themes through self-portraiture and collage in order to achieve raw depictions of personal encounters with mental health.
+Lexi’s influences include that of the Dada and Surrealist movements of both cinema and the photographic arts, chiefly Claude Cahun, Hannah Höch, and Man Ray.
+Additional inspiration includes the works of Francesca Woodman, Ralph Eugene Meatyard, and Duane Michals.
 Her favorite writers are Anne Sexton, Sylvia Plath, Shirley Jackson, and Charlotte Perkins Gilman.
-She hopes to evoke emotion and a connection with her audience by being transparent about her mental health journey with her art.
+Through her honest self reflections of her journey with mental health, Jude aims to evoke strong emotions and develop deep connections with her audience

 She worked for two publications, SoundBite Magazine (Art, Culture, Fashion, & Music) and Peculiars Magazine (Mental Health & Photography) as a photographer and writer.

 She has had photography exhibitions in Milan, Italy and Miami & Tampa, Florida (United States).

 Her writing and photography has been published in F-Stop Magazine, Retrograde Magazine, SoundBite Magazine, COA Magazine, Every Pigeon Magazine, OURS Magazine, Sugar Magazine & Peculiars Magazine.